Students at graduation wearing caps and gowns, seen from behind

 Information and Messages From Departments

-The Law Library will be closed for renovation beginning shortly after Commencement.
+During the ongoing renovation, the Law Library will continue to offer services from the temporary service point at William and June Warren Hall, Room 101.
 Your CUID will provide access to study space in William and June Warren Hall as well as other libraries on campus throughout the summer.

-For up-to-date information on resources available to alumni, including access to library spaces after the summer, please see the Guide to Law Library Services and Policies, Columbia University Libraries’s webpage for alumni, or contact the reference librarians at [email protected].
-You’ll always be welcome to use and visit the Columbia University Libraries, including the Law Library!
+For up-to-date information on resources available to alumni, including access to library spaces after the summer, please see the Guide to Law Library Services and Policies, the Columbia University Libraries webpage for alumni, or contact the reference librarians at [email protected].
+We hope you will come visit us when the new law library opens in the fall!

 Congratulations!
 As you begin to prepare for graduation, please review the housing guidelines and available move-out options below.